mattiacreates/EmotionKnowledge/README.md

 1. **AudioTranscriber** – transcribes German speech with WhisperX and can optionally perform speaker diarization.
+2. **SegmentDBWriter** – stores diarized segments in a Chroma DB and exports per-speaker audio clips.
-2. **EmotionAnnotator** – labels each utterance using the lightweight `oliverguhr/german-sentiment-bert` model.
+3. **DBEmotionAnnotator** – fetches the stored segments one by one and annotates them using the lightweight `oliverguhr/german-sentiment-bert` model.
-3. **EmotionTranscriptionPipeline** – chains the components to produce a list of annotated segments.
+4. **EmotionTranscriptionPipeline** – chains the components to produce a list of annotated segments.
-4. **TranscriptFormatter** – formats the annotated segments for display.
+5. **TranscriptFormatter** – formats the annotated segments for display.

 The new `emotion_transcription_pipeline()` function chains these Runnables using LangChain so you can process audio end-to-end: